a1binasemm1er/Discovering-a.-Categorizing-the-Relationships-between-the-Meta-features-of-Tabular-Data-a.-DQ-Issues/README.md

       python main.py

    Output file is in results/result.csv

    Log data is in suite.log

 3. Find all unique error-metric combinations with Kolmogorov-Smirnov test

       python ks_test.py

-   Output is in results/ks_output.csv
+   Output is in results/ks_output.csv.
+The output contains detected combinations of DQ issues and meta-features along with the minimal value of corruption's proportion they were detected by.

    Log data is in ks.log

 4. Find all unique error-metric combinations with MIC

       python finding_mic.py

+   Output is in results/unique_combinations_mic.csv.
+The output contains detected combinations of DQ issues and meta-features.

-   Output is in results/unique_combinations_mic.csv Log data is in mic.log
+   Log data is in mic.log